 A capitalist society encourages and rewards innovative individuals and companies.
 This is an important factor for the growth of the economy.
 It forces efficiency and increases competition.
 New products are created and society progresses at a rapid rate.

 3. Political Freedom

-If the government controls all the factors of production and sets the prices, then it creates a mighty central government that is often involved in all aspect’s of the citizen’s life.
+If the government controls all the factors of production and sets the prices, then it creates a mighty central government that is often involved in all aspects of the citizen’s life.
 There is less political freedom in a communist state to keep the center so powerful.

 Disadvantages of Capitalism

 In a highly competitive and completely capitalist economy, there would be no place for the elderly, children, and the disabled who would presumably not have skills classified as “competitive” under such a system.

 For example, a mining company will strip the land of its resources, dump toxic water and pollute the air.
-They have no incentive to do the opposite since that costs money.
-However, all the activities have a critical impact on the local ecology, community, and inevitably the environment as a while.
+They have no incentive to do the opposite, since that costs them a lot more money.
+However, all the activities have a critical impact on the local ecology, community, and inevitably the environment as a whole.

 3. Monopoly power